shoui520/shoui520.github.io/docs/vn-linux.md

 !!! tip "Optional: Font smoothing"
 	You can do `winetricks fontsmooth=rgb` because without it, the font is simply awful.

+!!! tip "Optional: Filetype associations"
+	Execute `winetricks mimeassoc=off` to prevent Wine from taking over as the default application for some file formats.

 !!! tip "Optional: GUI Improvements"
 	You can open the Registry Editor using `wine regedit` and import [this .reg file](https://cdn.discordapp.com/attachments/813105334763126814/813105422285799464/wine_breeze_colors.reg), the GUI should look nice and clean then.